bmancini55/building-lightning/src/app1/part3.md

 In this application we use the `dotenv` package to simplify environment variables.
 We can populate a `.env` file with key value pairs and the application will treat these as environment variables.

-Remember that environment variables can be read in Node.js from the `process.env` object.
+Environment variables can be read in Node.js from the `process.env` object.
 So if we have an environment variable `PORT`:

 ```
 $ export PORT=8000